DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/746a4f38-01b9-49cf-8dd9-5522b4cabf7b)

-- To understand what the CLOUD is, let’s look at the following outlined in SP 800-145:
+- To understand what the cloud is, let’s look at the following outlined in SP 800-145:
     - FIVE ESSENTIAL CHARACTERISTICS
-    - THREE SERVICE MODELS
+    - THREE service models
-    - FOUR DEPLOYMENT MODELS
+    - FOUR DEPLOYMENT models

 ---

 THE FIVE ESSENTIAL CHARACTERISTICS OF CLOUD

 - ON-DEMAND SELF-SERVICE
-    - The CUSTOMER is able to use the SERVICE (or stop the SERVICE) freely (via a web portal) without direct communication to the SERVICE PROVIDER
+    - The CUSTOMER is able to use the service (or stop the service) freely (via a web portal) without direct communication to the service PROVIDER

 - BROAD NETWORK ACCESS
-    - The SERVICE is available through standard NETWORK connections (ie: the Internet or PRIVATE WAN) and can be access through many kinds of DEVICES
+    - The service is available through standard network connections (ie: the Internet or PRIVATE WAN) and can be access through many kinds of devices
 - RESOURCE POOLING
-    - A POOL of RESOURCES is provided by the SERVICE PROVIDER and when a CUSTOMER requests a SERVICE (for example creates a new VM), the RESOURCES to fulfill that request are allocated from the shared POOL
+    - A POOL of RESOURCES is provided by the service PROVIDER and when a CUSTOMER requests a service (for example creates a new VM), the RESOURCES to fulfill that request are allocated from the shared POOL
 - RAPID ELASTICITY
-    - CUSTOMERS can quickly expand the SERVICE they use in the CLOUD (for example: add new VMs, expand STORAGE, etc) from a POOL of RESOURCES that appear to be infinite.
-Likewise, they can quickly reduce their SERVICES when not needed
+    - CUSTOMERS can quickly expand the service they use in the cloud (for example: add new VMs, expand STORAGE, etc) from a POOL of RESOURCES that appear to be infinite.
+Likewise, they can quickly reduce their services when not needed
 - MEASURED SERVICE
-    - The CLOUD SERVICE PROVIDER measures the CUSTOMER’s usage of CLOUD RESOURCES and the CUSTOMER can measure their own use as well.
+    - The cloud service PROVIDER measures the CUSTOMER’s usage of cloud RESOURCES and the CUSTOMER can measure their own use as well.
 CUSTOMERS are charged based on usage (for example: X Dollars per Gigabyte of STORAGE per day)

 ---